 Following ‘Nature’s Disappearing’, Mayall steers away from the environment as lyrical subject matter, opting instead for the familiar blues topics of traveling on the road, love gone wrong and insomnia.
 ‘You Must Be Crazy’ accelerates the pace towards rock ‘n’ roll with bubbling fills and solos from Mandel, electrified effect-laden violin and a rhythmic thump from Taylor strong enough to pull off the no-drums rocker.
 The effects return in ‘Possessive Emotions’, as Harris’ playing adds a psychedelic flare to the funky number led by Mandel’s lyrical guitar work and Taylor’s funky bottom end.
 Taylor shines throughout, but especially stands out during solos on ‘Off the Road’ and ‘My Pretty Girl’, which preview a jazzy, experimental side that would emerge more fully in his 1980’s work supporting Tom Waits.
 Meanwhile Harris largely abandons effects on the second side, as the musical feeling of the album shifts from an ambitious amalgamation of funky, improv-heavy jazz blues to a more down home Americana-like approach, culminating in ‘Deep Blue Sea’, which deeply echoes The Band as Robbie Robertson-style funky string bending from Mandel leads into Harris’ mountain fiddle while Mayall’s barrelhouse piano holds things loosely together.

-While listening to music on large slabs of vinyl is hardly the most green way of consuming music, there is certainly a strong sustainability benefit out of turning someone else’s trash into treasure, and this album, can be found all over dollar bins, yard sales and flea markets.
+While nearly indestructible large slabs of vinyl hardly seems like the most environmentally-friendly form of music consumption, vinyl records do foster a certain sustainability, as us collectors make a hobby of digging through other’s trash for treasure.
+And you don’t even need to dig too much for this one – it can be found all over dollar bins, yard sales and flea markets for cheap.
 I took home a copy from one of my favorite record store’s $2 bin, and listings start at $.50 currently on Discogs.
 Though my copy is a fairly beat up VG with plenty of visible scratches, it nevertheless sounds spectacular with excellent instrument separation, as is the case for Mayall’s entire Polydor catalog.
+Go dig it up.